 - Lightly oil your grill grate, season the quail with additional salt, to your preference, and grill.

-- Grill a total of only about 5 or 6 minutes, turning once halfway through the cooking time.
+- Grill a total of only about 5 or 6 minutes, turning once halfway through the grilling time.
 Don’t overcook or your quail will dry out quickly!

 - Serve this quail recipe with lemon wedges to add some citrus tang to the flavors.